 Lexington is a fairly dog friendly town, and it it home to some of the most popular dog parks in Kentucky.
 Every time one of my clients tells me that they take their dog to one of these parks, my response is that they need to find another activity to do with their dog.
-Many of these clients are upset at this suggestion, but when I dig a bit deeper and listen to their dog park stories, I often find that they have experienced the very things that dog trainers are concerned about when it comes to the dog park environment.
+Many of these clients are upset at this suggestion.
+When I dig a bit deeper and listen to their dog park stories, I often find that they have experienced the very things that dog trainers are concerned about when it comes to the dog park environment.
 I have experienced these situations first hand when I got my first dog.
 I used to be a dog park regular.

 My first dog, Zoe, was a bit of a mess when I got her.
 She was 4 months old and had never left the farm that she was born on.
 I wanted to make sure that she relieved plenty of socialization, and I was thrilled when I saw that they were building a dog park just down the road from my house.
 I am grateful to this day that the park was not operating when Zoe first came home (more on dog parks and puppies later).
 As soon as the park was built, I started to take Zoe a few times every week.
 It looked idyllic when I would drive up; dogs frolicking in a wide open field, little agility tunnels for the dogs to play on, and people relaxing at picnic tables while their dogs played.